 The new centralised GFCS at the vessel’s control centre is interfaced with main and secondary guns, radar, optoelectronics and navigation systems.
 The system’s open architecture allows integration with the combat management system and support future upgrades.

-The LMV has a speed in excess of 27k and range of 3,500nmi.
-The maximum endurance of the ship will be 14 days.
+LMV has a speed in excess of 27k and range of 3,500nmi.
+The maximum endurance of the ship is 14 days.

 The Pohang is a class of patrol combat corvette (PCC) of the Republic of Korea Navy (ROKN).
 A total of…